ATribeCalledQuest-Ce/ytdlbat/README.txt

-*****YOU HAVE TO RUN YOUTUBE-DL.EXE ONCE BEFORE USING THE .BAT***** for this to work without editing the .bat you must preserve the file structure. anything downloaded will be put in the music folder (or wherever youtube-dl.exe is, this cant be changed). batcreator.cs can be used to create new .bat files that are configured for different directories, simply follow the on screen instructions. if you want to move the bat file, right click it to create a shortcut and move that.
+*****YOU HAVE TO RUN YOUTUBE-DL.EXE ONCE BEFORE USING THE .BAT***** for this to work without editing the .bat you must preserve the file structure. anything downloaded will be put in the music folder (or wherever youtube-dl.exe is, this cant be changed).

+if you want to move the bat file, right click it to create a shortcut and move that.

 **more advanced stuff**